Discrete State Diffusion Models: A Sample Complexity Perspective: Proof of Theorem

 \begin{lemma}[Optimization Error] Let $ n_{k}$ be the number of samples used to estimate the score function at diffusion step $k$.
 If the learning rate $0 \le \eta \le \frac{1}{\kappa}$, then under Assumptions \ref{ass:PL-condition} and \ref{ass:smoothness}, for all $ k \in [0,K-1] $, the optimization error due to imperfect minimization of the training loss satisfies with probability at least $1-\gamma$

 \end{lemma} We leverage assumptions \ref{ass:PL-condition} and \ref{ass:smoothness} alongside our unique analysis to derive an upper bound on $\mathcal{E}_{\mathrm{opt}}$.
 The key here is our recursive analysis of the error at each stochastic gradient descent (SGD) step, which captures the error introduced by the finite number of SGD steps in estimating the score function, while prior works assumed no such error, treating the empirical loss minimizer as if it were known exactly.
+Here, the dependence on the number of SGD steps is implicit through $n_k$, since each SGD update at step $k$ uses a fresh sample and the total number of optimization iterations equals the effective sample size $n_k$.

 Now, using the Lemmas \ref{lemma:approx_error}, \ref{lemma:stat_error}, and \ref{lemma:opt_error}, with probability at least $1-\gamma$, we have

 Plugging the results of Lemma \ref{lemma:approx_error},\ref{lemma:stat_error},\ref{lemma:opt_error} into (\ref{eqn:Ak_decomp}) gives us an upper bound on $B_{k}$.
 Plugging the upper bound on $B_{k}$ (\ref{eqn:Ak_aligned}) into (\ref{eqn: a_k_b_k_in}) yields the bound on $A_k$.
 Finally, plugging the bound on $A_k$ into (\ref{eq:final-kl-bound_main_text}) gives us the result required for Theorem \ref{thm:main_theorem}.